Beanfield Leverages DZS Velocity Technology to Bring Up to 8 Gig Broadband Speeds to Canadian MDUs

 About DZS

-DZS Inc. (OTC: DZSI) is a developer of Networking, Connectivity, and Cloud Automation and Orchestration solutions enabling broadband everywhere.
+DZS Inc. is a developer of Networking and Connectivity solutions enabling broadband everywhere.

 DZS, the DZS logo, and all DZS product names are trademarks of DZS Inc. Other brand and product names are trademarks of their respective holders.
 Specifications, products, and/or product names are all subject to change.